m-reza-rahman/java-on-app-service/README.md

 * Go to the [Azure portal](http://portal.azure.com).
 * Select 'Create a resource'.
 In the search box, enter and select 'Azure Database for PostgreSQL Flexible Server'.
 Hit create.
 * Create a new resource group named todo-app-group-`<your suffix>` (the suffix could be your first name such as "reza").
 Specify the Server name to be todo-db-`<your suffix>` (the suffix could be your first name such as "reza").
-Choose PostgreSQL authentication.
+* Choose PostgreSQL and Microsoft Entra authentication.
+Set Microsoft Entra admin with your working Azure user.
 Specify the login name to be postgres.
 Specify the password to be Secret123!.
 Click Next to go to the Networking tab.
 * Enable access to Azure services.
 * Create the resource.
 It will take a moment for the database to deploy and be ready for use.
 * In the portal home, go to 'All resources'.
 Find and click on todo-db-`<your suffix>`.
 Open the Settings -> Server parameters panel.
 Set the 'require_secure_transport' parameter to 'OFF', and then hit 'Save'.

 Once you are done exploring the demo, you should delete the todo-app-group-`<your suffix>` resource group.
 You can do this by going to the portal, going to resource groups, finding and clicking on todo-app-group-`<your suffix>` and hitting delete.
 This is especially